 Fixed interest rate home loans

-Advantage of fixed rate home loans
+Advantages of fixed-rate home loans

-Disadvantage of fixed rate home loans
+Disadvantage of fixed-rate home loans

 Floating rate home loan